 California Fulfillment Centers

 If you operate a fulfillment center in California and you are not required to hold a California seller's permit, you still may be asked to provide information regarding the sellers that use your fulfillment services.
-Government Code section 15618, Examination of records, provides the CDTFA with the authority to examine the books, accounts, and papers of all persons required to report to the CDTFA, or have knowledge of the affairs of those required to report to the CDTFA.
+CDTFA has the authority to examine the books, accounts, and papers of all persons that are required to report to CDTFA, or that have knowledge of the affairs of those required to report to CDTFA.

 As an exception to this general rule, when a fulfillment center enters into an agreement to fulfill sales on behalf of the owner of the goods, the transaction may be considered a consignment sale and the fulfillment center may be responsible for reporting and paying tax.
 A consignee is a person who has:

 - Possession or control of the goods owned by another person, and

 - The power to transfer ownership to the buyer without further action on the part of the owner.

 If both these elements are met, the fulfillment center is the consignee and the owner of the goods is the consignor.
 As a consignee, the fulfillment center is considered to be the retailer of the goods sold on consignment and is required to obtain a California seller's permit or register with CDTFA to report and pay the applicable tax to CDTFA on these sales.